 He smiles at me as he passes by, but I hardly noticed.
 I was in total shock.
 It wasn't that he was really cute and sitting behind me that was so shocking, though.
 I mean, he was cute, but that wasn't what had me so fidgety in my chair.
 The thing was, this guy was in full color!

-Author Notes: Originally written by Smiley, my friend :) (she isn’t on this website, I don’t think) I just gave it a personal touch.
+Author Notes: Originally written by Smiley, my not so much friend anymore.
+I just gave it a personal touch.
 She left her writing idea at my house and I don’t even know if she remembers it, so I decided to record it.
 Hope you enjoyed!
 Pls let me know if I have any grammatical errors <3